raspberrypi/documentation/raspbian/applications/camera.md

 There are three applications provided, `raspistill`, `raspivid`, and `raspistillyuv`. `raspistill` and `raspistillyuv` are very similar and are intended for capturing images; `raspivid` is for capturing video.

-All the applications are command-line-driven, written to take advantage of the mmal API which runs over OpenMAX.
+All the applications are driven from the command line, and written to take advantage of the mmal API which runs over OpenMAX.
 The mmal API provides an easier to use system than that presented by OpenMAX.
 Note that mmal is a Broadcom-specific API used only on Videocore 4 systems.

 The applications use up to four OpenMAX(mmal) components: camera, preview,  encoder, and null_sink.
 All applications use the camera component, `raspistill` uses the Image Encode component, `raspivid` uses the Video Encode component and `raspistillyuv` does not use an encoder, and sends its YUV or RGB output direct from camera component to file.

 The preview display is optional, but can be used full-screen or directed to a specific rectangular area on the display.
 If preview is disabled, the null_sink component is used to 'absorb' the preview frames.
 It is necessary for the camera to produce preview frames even if these are not required for display, as they are used for calculating exposure and white balance settings.

-In addition, it is possible to omit the filename option, in which case the preview is displayed but no file is written, or to redirect all output to stdout.
+In addition, it is possible to omit the filename option (in which case the preview is displayed but no file is written), or to redirect all output to stdout.

 Command line help is available by typing just the application name in on the command line.